-Besides inflamed blood vessels, Wegener's granulomatosis produces a type of inflammatory tissue known as a granuloma, found around the blood vessels.
+Wegener's granulomatosis also produces a type of inflammatory tissue known as a granuloma that's found around the blood vessels.
 Granulomas can destroy normal tissue.
 There is no known cause for Wegener's granulomatosis.

 Early diagnosis and treatment of Wegener's granulomatosis may lead to a full recovery.
 Without treatment, Wegener's granulomatosis can be fatal, most commonly from kidney failure.

-Signs and symptoms of Wegener's granulomatosis may develop suddenly or gradually.
+Signs and symptoms of Wegener's granulomatosis may develop suddenly or over several months.

-The first Wegener's granulomatosis symptoms usually involve your respiratory tract.
+The first Wegener's granulomatosis symptoms usually involve areas of your respiratory tract, such as your sinuses, throat or lungs.
 However, the condition often worsens rapidly, affecting blood vessels and the organs they supply, such as the kidneys.
 Signs and symptoms may include:

-For some people, the disease is limited to the respiratory tract and doesn't involve the kidneys.
+For some people, the disease is limited to the lungs and doesn't involve the kidneys.
 Kidney involvement usually doesn't cause symptoms early in the course of the disease, and may be detected only by blood and urine tests.
-However, in time kidney failure, with its associated anemia, often occurs.
+However, in time kidney failure and anemia often occur.

 When to see a doctor

-The cause of Wegener's granulomatosis is unknown, but it appears to develop as a result of an initial inflammation-causing event that triggers an abnormal reaction from your immune system.
+The cause of Wegener's granulomatosis is unknown.
+It appears to develop after an initial inflammation-causing event triggers an abnormal reaction from your immune system.
 The combination of these events can lead to inflamed, constricted blood vessels and harmful inflammatory tissue masses (granulomas).
-Scientists speculate that the triggering event may be an infection, but no specific infection has been identified as the cause.
+The triggering event may be an infection, but no specific infection has been identified as the cause.

-The onset of Wegener's granulomatosis can occur at any age, but it most often occurs in middle age, with an average onset at age 40.
+Wegener's granulomatosis can begin at any age, but it most often starts in middle age, with an average onset between 40 and 65.
 Whites are more likely than blacks to develop Wegener's granulomatosis.